Tutoring Pre K-12: Evidence and Resources

 Featured Media and Resources

-Below, find resources and media coverage that expand on the existing evidence on tutoring.
-These include recommended principles to follow when implementing a tutoring program developed in collaboration with the director of the Institute of Education Sciences at the United States Department of Education, as well as an article in The Hill sharing insights and guidance for effective tutoring co-written by Saga Education.
+Below, find resources and media coverage that expand on the existing evidence on tutoring, including the Biden-Harris Administration's call to expand high-quality tutoring.
+Additional media includes recommended principles to follow when implementing a tutoring program developed in collaboration with the director of the Institute of Education Sciences at the United States Department of Education, as well as an article in The Hill sharing insights and guidance for effective tutoring co-written by Saga Education.

 Khoaching with Khan Academy: Leveraging computer assisted learning, teachers, and parents to facilitate personalized learning at scale